knative/docs/blog/articles/orchestrating-cloud-events-with.md

 From an architectural perspective, the integration between the Workflow Engine and Knative is quite simple.
 It relies on **CloudEvents** and a component that is in charge to route the events to the right workflows, and the other way around.

-The [Zeebe CloudEvents Router](https://github.com/zeebe-io/zeebe-cloud-events-router) is in charge of exposing an endpoint where events can be forwarded and, at the same time, understand where to push events if workflow models are emitting events.
+The [Zeebe CloudEvents Router](https://github.com/zeebe-io/zeebe-cloud-events-router) is in charge of exposing an endpoint where events can be forwarded and, at the same time, understand where to push events from workflow models.

 ![Knative and Zeebe Detailed](https://github.com/salaboy/orchestrating-cloud-events/blob/master/imgs/tickets-service-knative-zeebe-detailed.png?raw=true)